diego-s/treebank-tokenizer-in-C/Readme.md

 2. Similarly benchmark its performance and memory efficiency.
 3. Add usage and other nice features.
 4. Fix the rushed Makefile.
-5. Add compilation of statically and dynamically linked libraries (should be straight forward).
+5. Add compilation of static and dynamic libraries (should be straight forward).

 # Installation